craftcms/docs/docs/4.x/extend/plugin-store.md

 3. Once everything is good to go and committed to Git, [create a tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) named after the version number, optionally beginning with `v` (e.g. `v3.0.0` or `v3.0.0-beta.1`).
 Prefixing the tag name with `release-` is also allowed (e.g. `release-3.0.0` or `release-v3.0.0`).

 4. Push your latest commits and your new version tag to GitHub.
-At this point the Plugin Store should automatically get notified about the release, and will start recording it.
-If all goes well, it will show up in the Plugin Store within a minute or two.
+The Plugin Store will automatically be notified about the release, and will start recording it.
+Changes typically show up in the Plugin Store within a minute or two.

 ### Automating GitHub Releases